ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ## Authenticating proposals

-The MLS specification {{!RFC9420}} requires that MLS proposals from the Hub and from follower servers (external senders in MLS terminology) be authenticated using key material contained in the `external_senders` extension of the MLS group.
+MLS requires that MLS proposals from the Hub and from follower servers (external senders in MLS terminology) be authenticated using key material contained in the `external_senders` extension of the MLS group.
 Each MLS group associated with a MIMI room MUST therefore contain an